2016 Brussels bombings

-On 22 March 2016, two coordinated terrorist attacks in Brussels, Belgium, were carried out by the Islamic State.
-Two suicide bombers detonated bombs at Brussels Airport in Zaventem, and one detonated a bomb on a train leaving Maalbeek metro station on the Brussels Metro.
+On 22 March 2016, two coordinated terrorist attacks in and close to Brussels, Belgium, were carried out by the Islamic State (IS).
+Two suicide bombers detonated bombs at Brussels Airport in Zaventem just outside Brussels, and one detonated a bomb on a train leaving Maelbeek/Maalbeek metro station in the city's European Quarter.
 Thirty-two people were killed and more than 300 were injured.
 Three perpetrators also died.
 A third airport attacker fled the scene without detonating his bomb, which was later found in a search of the airport.
 A second metro attacker also fled, taking his bomb with him.
-The Islamic State (IS) claimed responsibility for the attacks.
+The Islamic State claimed responsibility for the attacks.

-The perpetrators belonged to a terrorist cell that had been involved in the November 2015 Paris attacks.
-The Brussels bombings happened shortly after a series of police raids targeting the group.
-The bombings were the deadliest attack on Belgium since World War II.
-The Belgian government declared three days of national mourning.
+The perpetrators belonged to a terrorist cell that had been involved in the November 2015 Paris attacks and the attacks happened shortly after a series of police raids targeting the group.
+The Belgian Government declared three days of national mourning after the bombings, which were the deadliest attacks on Belgium since World War II.

 In December 2022, ten men accused of involvement in the attacks went on trial in Brussels.
+Six were convicted of terrorist-related murder and attempted murder, while two were convicted of terrorist activities.

 Background

-Belgium was a participant in the military intervention against ISIL during the War in Iraq.
+Belgium was a participant in the military intervention against the Islamic State during the War in Iraq.
 In September 2014, the Belgian Chamber of Representatives voted to send six F-16s for one month to support the US-led coalition.

 Belgium had more nationals fighting for jihadist forces as a proportion of its population than any other Western European country, with an estimated 440 Belgians having left for Syria and Iraq as of January 2015.
-The Guardian cited estimates suggesting that Belgium had supplied the highest per capita number of fighters to Syria of any European nation, with 350 to 550 fighters, out of a total population of 11 million that includes fewer than 500,000 Muslims.
+Estimates suggested that Belgium had supplied the highest per capita number of fighters to Syria of any European nation, with 350 to 550 fighters, out of a total population of 11 million that includes fewer than 500,000 Muslims.
 Some reports have claimed Belgium's weak security apparatus and competing intelligence agencies made it a hub of jihadist-recruiting and terrorist activity, while others assert that Belgium faces the same problems as many European countries in this regard.
 According to Kenneth Lasoen, security expert at Ghent University, the attacks happened more as a result of policy failure rather than intelligence failure.